minghust/simpleSocket/README.md

 # simpleSocket
-Socket programming in pure C99 and Pure Python3<br \>
+Socket programming in pure C99 and pure Python3<br \>
-See details in each directory
+See details in each directory<br \>
+- C version support dialog
+- Python support one talk, one listen